It’s a blog – so that means there’s a conversation. Since we’re going to have a conversation, let’s use names, shall we?

 I ask you to use a human name.
 I collect your email address.
 What do I do with these things?

 First, I might send you an email asking you to sign up for a Gravatar.
 That’s so you can have a picture or icon next to your comment.
 Something that represents you.

 Second, I might write an email to you if I want to communicate without posting to the blog.
 If I do this, it’s me writing an actual email.
+No robots.

 That’s it.
 I don’t share your email address with anyone.
 Ever.
 I hate spam as much as you do.

 I’ve taken reasonable precautions to ensure that your email address remains private.
 I’m using open source software to create the site, and it’s updated regularly.
 I believe that my hosting company does a decent job keeping my account secure.
 That said, the world is a dangerous place, and you’re using the Internet.
 It’s a pretty wild place out there.
 Sometimes bad things happen.
 Sometimes email addresses are hacked.
 I’m not some sort of uber-blog security expert, so what you see is what you get.